If you end up in emergency at a private hospital there are some costs to be aware of:

-- Private hospital emergency fees
+- Private hospital emergency department fees

 - Hospital excess if you’re admitted as a private patient